 More generally, M_l consensus trees are defined: Only those splits are incorporated into the consensus that occur in more than l percent of the given trees.
+(For l = 100, we take those occurring in 100 percent.)
 Then majority-rule consensus trees are equivalent to M{50} consensus trees, and strict consensus trees to M{100} trees.